This is How you DESCRIBE PEOPLE in German (German Adjectives)

 Natural hair colors are:

-Stay tuned because at the end of this video we will do a small quiz to check your knowledge.
+Stay tuned because at the end of this lesson we will do a small quiz to check your knowledge.

 3. Was hat sie/er an?
 (What does she/he wear?)